steentottrup/NForum/README.md

 * Forum/Topic tracker to keep track of unread/read forums and topics
 * Topic types are: Regular, sticky and announcement
 * Topic state includes: Deleted, moved, quarantined and locked
-* Post state includes: Deleted and quarantined
+* Reply state includes: Deleted and quarantined

 ## Roadmap